 What we looked for

-1. A resilient non-stick coating: We all have moments when the metal fish slice scrapes the bottom of the pan.
-A coating that scratches after one mistake doesn’t cut the mustard.
+1. A resilient non-stick coating: We all have moments when the metal fish slice scrapes the bottom of the pan, so a coating that scratches after one mistake doesn’t cut the mustard.
 We also looked for innovations in coating technology.

 2. Minimal cleaning required: Even if the instructions say the pan can be put in the dishwasher, you’ll really need to wash up by hand to increase the life of the non-stick coating.
-So, I was a looking for a pan that needed minimal cleaning and no scrubbing to protect the surface for as long as possible.
+So we were looking for a pan that needed minimal cleaning and no scrubbing to protect the surface for as long as possible.

-3. A good handle: It needs to be riveted ideally.
-I was also looking for a handle that didn’t have any nasty dirt traps or get too hot to hold.
+3. A good handle: Ideally, it should be riveted.
+We also looked for a handle that didn’t have any nasty dirt traps or get too hot to hold.

 Do you have a favourite frying pan?
 We'd love to hear your product suggestions...